-Aluminum 6061 t6 vs 7075: weight, strength and disadvantages comparison
+Aluminum 6061 t6 vs 7075: weight, strength and machining

 Among the many grades of aluminum alloys, 6061-T6 and 7075 stand out as two of the most widely used and representative materials in modern engineering.
 Both share the general advantages of aluminum — lightweight, corrosion resistance, excellent formability, and a high strength-to-weight ratio — yet each possesses its own unique strengths and disadvantages